-I also recommend that you don’t change or update data in the Excel that Flow is using for the same reason as before.
+I also recommend that you don’t change or update data in the Excel that Flow uses for the same reason.
 Multiple people can access the Excel file, and by changing the data, you’ll have the situation where person A triggers the Flow and person B still sees the “old” data.
 Again, keeping the source file as a “read-only” from Power Automate’s point of view helps avoid data conflicts.

 Name it correctly

-The name is super important in this case since we can get the trigger from anywhere and with anything.
-Always build the word so that other people can understand what you are using without opening the action and checking the details.
+The name is super important since we can get the trigger from anywhere and with anything.
+Always build the word so others can understand what you are using without opening the action and checking the details.

 Always add a comment.

 Adding a comment will also help avoid mistakes.
-Indicate what you’re expecting, why the Flow should be triggered, and the data used.
+Indicate your expectations, why the Flow should be triggered, and the data used.
 It’s essential to enable faster debugging when something goes wrong.